integrandio/lucidmq/README.md

 ![LucidMQ](https://user-images.githubusercontent.com/25624274/218341069-514ac1ec-0a06-4260-a229-c047dd531ac2.png)

 **Simple-Ops Event Streaming.
-Alternative to Kafka and Rabbitmq.
 Build your real time applications without the headache of ops overhead.**

 <a href="https://lucidmq.com/docs/">Documentation</a> •
 <a href="https://lucidmq.com">Blog</a>